Lowinator/Escape-the-labyrinth-/README.md

-# Escape the labyrinth
-This game was a project for my programming intro class.

-**How to try it out:**
-Download and place levels and the "Play the game.jar" file into a folder and run the jar (JRE required).
+**How to try it out.** Download and place levels and the "Play the game.jar" file into the same directory and run the jar (JRE required).

-Goal of the game: find a key and escape the labyrinth without touching enemies too often.
+**Goal of the game.** Find a key and escape the labyrinth without touching enemies too often.

 Screenshots: